Tile Niches and Boxing in Warsaw — Build and Finish

 Are materials included?

-No. Profiles, plasterboard, waterproofing, tiles, adhesive and grout are purchased by the client.
+No. Profiles, plasterboard, waterproofing, tiles, adhesive and grout are bought by the client.

 Can boxing be clad with mosaic?

-Yes, mosaic is excellent for boxing — it follows curves and corners without needing cuts.
-Often combined with large format on flat walls.
+Yes, mosaic works very well on boxing — it follows curves and corners without cut pieces.
+It is often combined with large format tiles on flat walls.

 Who does the work

-Niches and boxing are built by technicians skilled in both plasterboard work and tiling — a combined discipline.
-We arrive with profiles, board-cutting tools, a laser level and a full tiling kit.
-We cover all of Warsaw.
-Call or message — we will discuss the design and quote a price.
+Niches and boxing are done by technicians who know both plasterboard work and tiling — it is one combined trade.
+We come with profiles, board-cutting tools, a laser level, and a full tiling set.
+We work across all of Warsaw.
+Call or message — we will go over the design and give you a price.